virmaior/zakkun-the-wyze/README.md

 * Identify video parts with activity (I've not gotten the automation down here.
 See below)
 * Aggreggate continguous 1 minute clips that have activity (implemented in https://github.com/virmaior/zakkun-the-wyze/blob/main/za-horu.sh)

 (とる means "to take" in Japanese and can refer both to (a) taking a picture　撮る, (b) taking an object　取る, and (c) taking food 採る ;ほる means "to bury" 掘る.
-This very good activities for a flying squirrel)
+These are all very good activities for a flying squirrel)

-#Video Identification
+#Video Identification (za-miru.sh)

 Different attempts:
 1. watch the video in accelerated form --> *Still takes quite a bit of time*